yashmanje/SQLproject/README.md

 The OR operator is used to filter records based on more than one condition

-using student table i have implemented OR operator to get results of those students who got B grade  and city is hyderabad
+using student table i have used 'OR' operator to get results of those students who got B grade  and city is hyderabad

 ````
 select * from Student